joe7575/techage_modpack/README.md

 This modpack includes:
 - techage: The main mod
+- ta4_jetpack: A Jetpack for techage with hydrogen as fuel and TA4 recipe
 - autobahn: Street blocks and slopes with stripes for faster traveling (the only need of bitumen from techage)
 - compost: The garden soil is needed for the TA4 LED Grow Light based flower bed
 - signs_bot: For many automation tasks in TA3/TA4 like farming, mining, and item transportation